 All Jamaica Mountain Blue Reserve Coffee is grown from the Arabica species of coffee.
 Almost all is from the Arabica Typica subspecies of coffee.
 Many of these trees are descendants from the original trees Governor Lawes imported from Martinique, where coffee was first introduced into the Caribbean.
 There are some new varietals that planters are starting to experiment with, but Arabica Typica is far and away the most planted coffee tree.

 Elevation is critical.
-To be certified Jamaica Mountain Blue Reserve coffee it must be cultivated at an elevation between 1,800 and 5,500 feet.
+If it is to be certified Jamaica Mountain Blue Reserve coffee, it must be cultivated at an elevation between 1,800 and 5,500 feet.
 It is well established that altitude makes a significant difference in the quality of coffee.
 Although the Blue Mountains rise to 7,402 feet, no coffee is above 5,500 feet because that area is maintained as a Forest Reserve.

 The climate in the Jamaica Blue Mountains is cooler than the rest of Jamaica.
 The Jamaica Blue Mountains are located on the Eastern end of Jamaica, exposing them to the moisture laden North East Trade Winds.
 These hit the coast and rise up into the mountains, generating significant cloud cover and mist as they hit the cooler air of the higher elevations.